 But hindsight is 20/20, and although I had a lot of hard feelings when I first left the spa, I look back now and realize how much that experience taught me about starting and running a business, (even though at the time, I felt like a complete and total failure.)

-It’s not always easy to admit defeat, but I realize now that experiencing failure actually made starting my own business easier, because it totally changed my perspective.
+It’s not always easy to admit defeat, but I realize now that experiencing failure actually made starting my own business easier because it totally changed my perspective.
 It taught me how to think in a whole new way.

-And if you are thinking about starting a business, I can tell you right now that you’re going to make a few key mindset shifts, and embrace a new way of looking at the world—otherwise known as the rules of entrepreneurship
+And if you are thinking about starting a business, I can tell you right now that you’re going to need to make a few key mindset shifts, and embrace a new way of looking at the world—otherwise known as the rules of entrepreneurship

 RULE#1: THERE ARE NO MISTAKES, ONLY LESSONS

 I recently finished writing my next book, Do It Scared™, which will be coming out later this year.
 And in the course of my research for that book, my team and I surveyed more than 4,000 people about the role of fear in their lives, and specifically about the way fear manifests in their life and holds them back from pursuing their goals and dreams.